marrer99/WhatTheHack/xxx-FabricRealTimeAnalytics/Student/Challenge01.md

 ## Introduction

-You've been tasked with creating some real time reporting using Power BI based on the data that is contantly being generated every second.
+You've been tasked with creating some real time reporting using Power BI based on the data that is constantly being generated every second.

 ## Description